loveencounterflow/dbay/README.md

 Instead, we implement facilities to cover the most frequent use cases and offer opportunities to insert SQL fragments at strategic points.

-Often, when an `insert` statement is being called for, one wants to insert full rows into tables.
+Often, when an `insert` statement is being called for, one wants to insert full rows (minus `generate`d columns, for which see below) into tables.
 This is the default that DBay makes easy: A call to `db.prepare_insert()` with the insertion target identified with `into` will return a prepared statement that can then be used as first argument to the `db` callable:

 ```coffee
 insert_into_xy = db.prepare_insert { into: 'xy', }